See Almost All of Puerto Rico from Cerro de Punta

 Once you get to KM 17.2 on Road 143, there is a little flat area you can figure out your plan.
 You have two options to get to the peak: drive or hike … and neither easy!

 To get to peak, it is a steep, one-lane “road”, with drop-offs on the side.
 I heard it wasn’t great pre-MARIA, but now it is in really bad shape.
 Full of pot holes, and loose gravel.
 It’s a slippery slope going up and coming back down.
-I would recommend a 4WD vehicle just to be safe.
+I don’t think anyone should try it, especially if you don’t have a 4WD vehicle.
 We were happy to have the AWD and assist coming back down!
 With all the loose gravel, it was like driving on ice, down a steep, curvy slope.
+Really not worth the nerve-wracking experience…seriously, just walk!

 The other, less scary but more strenuous way is to hike up the road.
 It will be a steep walk, and I have heard it takes about 20-30 minutes, but I guess that depends on the person!
 So take your time, enjoy, and get in your work-out as you go up!
 It will be worth it!